anicolas91/aws-ai-practitioner-notes/README.md

 - Zero-shot prompting
 - `Few-shot prompting --> you already have a good example to give as reference, hence few-shot`
 - Chain-of-thought prompting

+## Section 7: Amazon Q

+Amazon Q is a fully managed Gen-AI assistant for your employees trained on the entire company data.

+It's built on bedrock, using multiple models, you don't really get to use the models.

+It can also create and move data in the company, like create jira tickets and whatnot.

+Users get authenticated via an AIM identity center.
+So they have only access to the documents theyre supposed to have access to.

+That IAM identity center can connect to things like Google login, microsoft active directory, etc. So you can use whatever your company already uses for users.

+Admin controls exist on amazon Q business, which are essentially guardrails.
+So you can only use internal data, block topics, and set rules both at the global and local (topic) level.

+### Amazon Q business

+When doing the walkthrough... user setup was easiest done via "anonymous user" but it costs 200 usd a month.
+And the other version of amazon Q lite needs you to create a user and tahts complicated.
+So this is mostly for businesses.

+The way it works is:

+1. you create an application (and you inmediately have a "preview" link with a frontend)
+2. On data sources you add an index AND connect/add a datasource
+   - index is just like a dictionary where your documents will be "indexed" and the cheap one scales up to 100k docs.
+   - You add a datasource.
+You have multiple options, like amazon s3, github, google drive, dropbox, etc.
+   - you can select a cadence for updating the data source.
+Or make it manual and just get a button that says "sync now"

+The result from a query will come back with a 'events' which is all the steps the llm made to get you that answer, and 'sources' which is the reference docs.

+You can change guardrails to allow the amazon Q to default to the llm general knowledge.
+But you need the fancier account.

+DO NOT FORGET THERE IS AN ONGOING COST TO HAVING AN INDEX.
+ALWAYS DELETE THE INDEX AFTER USE.

+### Amazon Q apps

+This service creates Gen AI-powered apps without coding by using natural language, and still ahs access to company's internal data and can connect to plugins and whatnot.

+So kinda like figma make, you just give a prompt on the type of app you want without using developers.

+### Amazon Q developer

+This one seems pretty neat and is a helpful tool for developers.
+Basically you can:

+- Answer questions about the AWS documentation and AWS service selection
+- Answer questions about resources in your AWS account
+- Suggest CLI (Command Line Interface) to run to make changes to your account
+- Helps you do bill analysis, resolve errors, troubleshooting

+So for example you want to change a timeout or something, amazon q developer will give you the command you need to change the timeout.

+you can also ask things like hey what was the highest cost for q1, and other neat summary stuff.

+They seem to also offer an AI code companion similar to github copilot, and it supports all of the mainstream coding languages.

+It gives you code suggestions and does some sort of security scan.

+This thing is integrated into multiple IDEs, like VS code, visual studio, and jetbrains.

+So tl;dr it does:

+- Answer questions about AWS developmet
+- Code completions and code generation
+- Scan your code for security vulnerabilities
+- Debugging, optimizations, improvements

+This one costs money...

+Free tier : free
+pro tier: 19 usd a month, higher limits, more support

+### Amazon Q bundles

+They offer the following:

+- Amazon Q business lite
+- Amazon Q Business pro
+- Amazon Q Developer pro

+There is a chatbot window that you can access through the main page.

+You have to agree with it having access to stuff in your account.
+So like if you want to list all your s3 buckets, it can go look and list them.
+Seems that you have a max limit of 1000 characters per query.

+Fun lil fact, turns out that CLI commands you can just run in "CloudShell" which is a little button on the top right that kinda looks like ">\_"

+Seems like sometimes the ai chatbot won't give commands or things that are related to "deleting" or anything that is related to security issues.

+### Amazon Q for AWS services

+They are adding amazon Q on top of other services

+- Amazon quicksight : you visualize AWS data on dashboards, you can use Amazon Q to ask questions about your data, and create dashboards just by asking what you want.
+- EC2 : So you got your virtual servers on AWS.
+Amazon Q gives guidance and suggestions for the right EC2 instance for your needs. you can keep talking to it to make sure your instance is a good fit as your needs evolve.
+- AWS chatbot : Its a way for you to deploy an AWS chatbot in slack or microsoft teams or similar.
+This bot knows about your AWS account. you can access Amazon Q through this chatbot to better understand AWS services, troubleshoot issues, and identify how to fix stuff.
+- AWS glue : Glue is an ETL service to extract and transfer data across places.
+Amazon Q can be used to answer basic questions about glue, get links to the documentation, answer questions about ETL scripts, create scripts from scratch, and troubleshoot errors.

+### Partyrock

+This is some playground to create genAI apps, powered by bedrock.

+You don't even need an AWS account or setup.
+It's kinda like Amazon Q Apps.

+The website has already some prebuilt apps as example.

+It's basically just a neat UI where you set up your inputs, your system prompt, your model to use, and thats kinda it.

+you can use just a prompt to generate an app from scratch. like figma make.
+So it figures out the widgets you need, how to connect them etc.

+Good playground to create apps... and sells amazon bedrock and amazon q.

+### Udemy questions

+1. What is the main benefit of using Amazon Q Business?

+- you can select the best model for your use case -> cant
+- `you can easily integrate with your enterprise systems and data ->true, and apparently that is the main point`
+- you have a wide range of public sources to integrate with ->true, but not main point, andnot all of them are suitable or compatible
+- your ai applications can easily be exposed to your customers -> technically can do that but this is not the default, this is the option you can set up

+2. What is NOT an Amazon Q Business capability?

+- built-in data integrations with enterprise data sources
+- plugins for enterprise applications
+- `enterprise storage --> seems that you bring this, (or are using s3) not the other way around`
+- Fully managed RAG capability --> offered by amazon Q

+3. What is Amazon Q Developer?

+- A voice-controlled assistant to perform AWS deployments
+- An external team of AWS developers
+- `An AI coding assistant --> kinda like copilot`